Build versus Buy

 The Missed Opportunity Cost of Building

-Perhaps the most overlooked cost is what your developers aren't building while they're maintaining your PDF library.
+The cost most people miss is what your developers aren't building while they're maintaining your PDF library.

 Your best senior developers will spend their time debugging why a specific customer's PDF renders incorrectly instead of building features that differentiate your actual product.
 That rendering bug that only appears with PDFs generated by a specific version of Adobe Acrobat?
 It could consume a week of investigation.